neil7057/pjl_host_system/README.md

 ### Screen Reader

-Screen reader testing was performed using NVDA software from [NV Access](https://www.nvaccess.org/).
+Screen reader testing was performed using [Screen Reader Chrome plugin](https://chromewebstore.google.com/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn).
 This confirmed that:

 -   All text is readable.
 -   All images have accurate, useful text descriptions.
+-   Form fields are accurately described

 ### Lighthouse Testing
 -   The results of lighthouse testing are: